-Litigating custody issues really sucks.
+Litigating custody issues is not ideal.
 The reason is that in custody litigation, you are applying the tactics of litigation, which most often result in either building yourself up, or tearing your spouse down as part of the process.
-It is therefore important to go into litigation with your eyes wide open
+This often has negative effects on the long-term co-parenting relationship

-The dreaded D word: Discovery
+The Dreaded D Word: Discovery